You must register your fire art before bringing it to Firefly.

 This team, which includes artists, fire safety volunteers, and people with professional experience, will assist you in the safe execution of Open Fire or Flame Effects in your art installation or theme camp.

 - FLAME EFFECT is defined as “The combustion of solids, liquids, or gasses to produce thermal, physical, visual, or audible phenomena before an audience”.
 This includes all flames that are automated, switched, pressurized or having any other action than simply being lit on fire.
 It also includes projects using propane or other liquid or gaseous fuels.

 - BURNABLE ART refers to art that has been created with the intention of being burnt, and has been prepared to be set aflame in a single burn event.

 - OPEN FLAME is defined as non-pressurized flame, including setting fire to an art installation, large burn barrels, braziers, torches, large assemblies of candles and other simple uses of fire.
 This also includes the pre-approved fire pits at the event.

 - PYROTECHNICS refers to the art, craft, and science of fireworks, which includes any explosives or projectiles.
 Fireworks and pyrotechnics are NOT permitted at the event.
 This includes smoke bombs/grenades and handheld sparklers.

 The following Firefly Flame Effects Regulations are set for the safe operation of Flame Effects at Firefly.

-- All Fire Art at Firefly must be inspected and certified by a Fire Core volunteer member of the Fire Art Safety Team (FAST) on site before use.
+- All Fire Art at Firefly must be inspected and certified by a member of the Fire Art Safety Team (FAST) on-site before use.

-- During inspection artists must demonstrate appropriate understanding of how their fire art works, emergency shutdown procedures, as well as knowledge of safe operation according to Firefly guidelines and NFPA 160.
+- During inspection, artists must demonstrate appropriate understanding of how their fire art works, emergency shutdown procedures, and knowledge of safe operation according to Firefly guidelines and NFPA 160.